Peter Ayers: Playing career

 Ayers grew up in Charlotte, North Carolina, and began playing tennis at age eight.
 He won gold at the U.S. Olympic Festival in 1991 and competed in the boys' singles and doubles events at the 1991 US Open.
 He attended Myers Park High School in Charlotte, where he played high school basketball.

 Ayers played college tennis at Duke University from 1993 to 1996, winning Atlantic Coast Conference (ACC) championships with the team all four years.
 He went 103–54 in singles over his college career and was named All-ACC in 1993 and 1994.
 He went 98–50 in doubles, including a 75–40 record partnering Rob Chess, and was named All-American in doubles in 1995.

 Ayers reached career-high Association of Tennis Professionals (ATP) rankings of No. 922 in singles and No. 755 in doubles, both achieved in 1997.

 Coaching career

-Ayers has coached Emma Navarro since she was 14 or 15 years old, beginning as an instructor at the LTP Tennis Academy in Charleston, South Carolina, owned by Navarro's father Ben.
+Ayers has coached Emma Navarro for more than a decade since she was 14 years old, beginning as an instructor at the LTP Tennis Academy in Charleston, South Carolina, owned by Navarro's father Ben.
 He continued working with her while she was in college at the University of Virginia, where she won the NCAA championship in singles in 2021.